kaishumason/Niche-DE-Tutorial/ObjectCreation/FromSeurat/README.md

 <details>
   <summary>What's in the object?</summary>

 We see that their are 14 slots, 10 of which are populated when making the nicheDE object.
-Here we will explain what each slot should contain.
+Here we will explain what each slot should contain, except for the ones prefixed by niche_DE.
 + counts: The RNA count data of the spatial transcriptomics dataset.
 The dimension will be #cells/spots by #genes.Genes are filtered out if they do not exist within the scrna-seq reference dataset.
 + coord: The spatial coordinates matrix of the spatial transcriptomics dataset.
 + sigma: The kernel bandwidth(s) chosen for calculating the effective niche.
 Recommended values will be discussed shortly.